Esketit Review: P2P Lending Platform in Transition!

 ✅ Who owns Esketit?

 The “Esketit Platform Ltd.” is owned 50% each by the two founders Davis Barons and Matiss Ansviesulis.
-In 2012, both businessmen already founded the Latvia-based SIA Cream Finance, which operates as an international non-bank lender in the consumer loans segment.
-At this company too, the shares are split 50/50 between the two Latvians.
+Both businessmen founded the Latvian-based SIA Cream Finance back in 2012.

 ✅ How does Esketit earn money?

-Esketit earns money primarily through commission fees that are charged to lenders represented on the platform.
-These fees are divided into a fixed fee and a variable fee, which is calculated depending on the financed loan volume.
-The average commission is around 2%, which thus corresponds to a normal market rate.
+Esketit earns its money through commission fees, which are charged to the lenders represented on the marketplace.
+The average commission is around 2%, which corresponds to a standard market percentage.

 ✅ Is there a bonus for new investors?

-If you consider investing on Esketit, a sign up through this link will enable you to get an unlimited cashback bonus of 0,5% in the first 90 days after registration.
+If you consider to join Esketit, a sign up through this link will enable you to get an unlimited cashback bonus of 0.5% for the first 90 days after registration.

 Leave a Reply